ghoniem123/activewear-store/Backend/README.md

 | GET    | `/checkout/:id`    | Get specific order details          |
 | GET    | `/track/:id`       | Track an order by ID                |

 ---

 ## 🔐 Authentication Middleware (Optional)

-- A placeholder for JWT authentication exists in `Middleware/authenticationMiddleware.js`.
+- A placeholder JWT auth middleware exists in `Middleware/authenticationMiddleware.js`.
 - It is currently **commented out and inactive**.

 ---